HabitatsClassification/General-Classification/README.md

 It is possible to replicate generated data:

     1. executing the script *executing Generalized_Classification_Function.R*; or,
-    2. generate a website with details about the study from (*ux) command line: Rscript -e "rmarkdown::render_site(input = './website_source', encoding = 'UTF-8')"; or,
+    2. generating a website with details about the study:
+        - from (*ux) command line: Rscript -e "rmarkdown::render_site(input = './website_source', encoding = 'UTF-8')"; or,
-    3. R prompt rmarkdown::render_site(input = './website_source', encoding = 'UTF-8'); or,
+        - from R prompt: rmarkdown::render_site(input = './website_source', encoding = 'UTF-8'); or,
-    4. running the chunks of code using RStudio.
+    3. running the chunks of code using RStudio.

 In the second case a complete website will be generated in the folder *docs*.